 The People Committee also plays an important role concerning the Company's people strategy and approach to inclusion and diversity.
-The People Committee responsibilities for the oversight of inclusion and diversity include:
+The People Committee's responsibilities for the oversight of inclusion and diversity include:

-- review and monitor the effectiveness of the Company's policy and approach to inclusion and diversity; - approve the measurable objectives for achieving diversity (including gender diversity) and inclusion; and - reviewing the Company's inclusion and diversity objectives and monitoring progress towards achieving them.
+- reviewing and monitoring the effectiveness of the Company's policy and approach to inclusion and diversity; - approving the measurable objectives for achieving diversity (including gender diversity) and inclusion; and - reviewing the Company's inclusion and diversity objectives and monitoring progress towards achieving them.